 See our water conservation page for tips and hints to help reduce your water consumption.

-If you would like to view our current Consumer Confidence Report to find out more about our drinking water please follow the link on the left side of the page “Drinking Water Report”.
+If you would like to view our current Consumer Confidence Report to find out more about our drinking water please follow the link on the bottom of the page “Drinking Water Report”.

 In the event of a situation that may make the water unsafe, public notification will be announced by our automated Swiftreach System and posted on this website.
 You will receive information regarding the nature of the problem, instructions for protecting yourself if necessary and what is being done to correct the problem.